 You just received a New York Medicaid investigation letter or SNAP investigation letter from the New York City HRA fraud investigation department.
 You have concerns.
 Here are the most frequently asked questions with answers based on our experience with New York Medicaid fraud and SNAP food stamp fraud investigations.

-The HRA department of investigation is investigating me, will I go to jail?
+The bureau of fraud investigation HRA is investigating me, will I go to jail?
 People have gone to jail for Medicaid or SNAP Food Stamp fraud.
 But that does not mean that you will.
 What this does mean is that you should speak to an attorney immediately and discuss your legal strategy.
-Since Medicaid and SNAP fraud is a crime, HRA investigations can be escalated and referred to the district attorney’s office by the HRA’s investigator if they see a violation of the law.
-In most cases, we can resolve the case with the HRA without criminal liability.
-It is crucial to have a fraud defense attorney who is familiar with criminal investigations to increase your chances of a good defense.
+Since Medicaid and SNAP fraud is a crime, HRA investigations can be escalated and referred to the District Attorney’s office by the HRA’s investigator.
+It is crucial to hire a fraud defense attorney who is familiar with criminal investigations, in order to increase your chances of a good defense.